 Von Neumann Architecture

-Von Neumann architecture stores both instructions and data in memory, a revolutionary idea when it was created in 1945.
+Von Neumann architecture stores both instructions and data in memory, a revolutionary idea when it was designed in 1945.

-Being able to store programs in memory allows computers to be re-programmed for other tasks - this allows us to multi-task and run several programs at the same time.
-Data input and output is another key feature of this architecture.
+Being able to store programs in memory allows computers to be re-programmed for other tasks - this will enable it to multitask and run several applications at the same time.
+Data input and output is another crucial feature of this architecture.

-The control unit is the most important component of Harvard architecture.
+The control unit is the most crucial component of Harvard architecture.

 Describe the role of each CPU component: